FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_get_installed_devices/readme.md

 This RPC returns all installed devices from a specified topology.

 If no topology is specified, the output may contain devices from multiple topologies (CLI, NETCONF, gNMI).
-In this case, devices must be installed with the install request parameter "uniconfig-config:install-uniconfig-node-enabled" set to "true".
-The RPC with no topology looks for nodes installed under the UNICONFIG topology by default.
+In this case, devices must be installed with the install request parameter `uniconfig-config:install-uniconfig-node-enabled` set to `true`.
+If no topology is specified, the RPC looks for nodes installed in the UNICONFIG topology by default.

-## RPC Examples
+## RPC examples

 ### Successful example

-The RPC contains **no topology** defined in input and device called 'R1' is installed in the NETCONF topology.
-With parameter "uniconfig-config:install-uniconfig-node-enabled":"true" in install request is **installed** under UNICONFIG topology.
+RPC input does not specify a topology, and device R1 is installed in the NETCONF topology.
+If the install request includes the parameter `“uniconfig-config:install-uniconfig-node-enabled”:“true”`, the device is installed in the UNICONFIG topology instead.

 ```bash RPC Request